YggdrasilPlatform/libyggdrasil/Docs/Sphinx/source/libyggdrasil/peripherals/cpp/colorSensor.rst

 * Gain to 1x

 The initialization starts the first conversion with the given parameters.
-If those are suitable, the sensor data can be read as shown in the example.
+If those are suitable, the sensor data can be used as shown in the example.

 .. code-block:: cpp

     // Read the 16 bit converted color values and start a new conversion auto color = bsp::ygg::prph::ColorSensor::getColor16(true);
+	printf("Color RGBA16: %d, %d, %d, %d \n", color.r, color.g, color.b, color.a);

 When the Integration time and the gain must be changed, a new conversion must be started.